jamulussoftware/jamuluswebsite/wiki/en/Client-Troubleshooting.md

 In some cases, it may be your ISP that is blocking your use of Jamulus.
 See the note on the [server troubleshooting page](Server-Troubleshooting#nobody-can-connect-to-my-server---but-i-can-connect-locally) about "Nobody can connect to my Server"

+## Getting an error message saying "Jamulus" can't be opened because the developer cannot be verified

+If you are using a "legacy" version of Jamulus (because you are running an older version of macOS) or an intermediate build, the first time you run Jamulus, you will see a message saying it cannot be opened.

+To open Jamulus

+1. Go to the Applications folder via Finder
+1. Double-click on Jamulus and wait for the above-mentioned message
+1. Close this message by clicking on "Cancel"
+1. Now control-click (or right-click) on Jamulus, and select "Open" from the top of the menu.

+You will then get a slightly different version of the same message, which allows you to click "Open".
+From the on, you can run Jamulus in the normal way and the message won't appear.
+For further information about this warning see [this Apple Support Page](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac).

 ### Trouble using Garageband (or other DAW) with Jamulus?

 See [this forum discussion](https://sourceforge.net/p/llcon/discussion/533517/thread/d3dd58eedc/#b994)